Fitus/Zaloha2.sh/DOCUMENTATION.md

 Backup media overflow attack via symbolic links
 -----------------------------------------------
-The attacker might create many symbolic links pointing to directories with huge contents outside of his home directory, hoping that the backup program writes all linked contents to the backup media ...
+The attacker might create many symbolic links pointing to directories with huge contents (or to huge files), hoping that the backup program writes the contents pointed to by each such link as a physical copy to the backup media ...

 Mitigation with Zaloha: do not follow symbolic links on &lt;sourceDir&gt; (do not use
                         the <b>--followSLinksS</b> option)